Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Abstract

 \section{Abstract}

-Dissipative nonlinear waves are ubiquitous in nonequilibrium physical systems, and the Complex Ginzburg-Landau Equation (CGLE) serves as a fundamental model for describing their dynamics.
-This paper develops a contact-geometric formulation of dissipative field theories, extending the least constraint theorem to complex fields and establishing a link between contact geometry and probability measures.
-By applying this framework to the 2D CGLE, we derive the dissipative Contact Hamilton-Jacobi (CHJ) equation, which governs the evolution of the action functional.
-Through canonical transformation and travelling-wave reduction, exact solutions of the CHJ equation are obtained.
-From a probabilistic perspective, we derive the probability density functional of the 2D CGLE, identify a universal switching line that separates different dynamical regimes, and reveal a first-order periodon--soliton phase transition with a hysteresis loop.
-The conserved contact potential is identified as the key geometric quantity governing pattern formation in dissipative media, playing a role analogous to energy in conservative systems.
-This contact-geometric framework provides a unified analytical tool for studying pattern selection and phase transitions.
+We develop a contact-geometric framework for dissipative nonlinear field theories by extending the least constraint theorem to complex fields and establishing a rigorous link with probability measures.
+The Complex Ginzburg-Landau Equation serves as a paradigmatic example, yielding a dissipative Contact Hamilton-Jacobi equation that governs the evolution of the action functional.
+Through canonical transformation and travelling-wave reduction, exact Jacobi elliptic solutions are obtained, revealing a continuous transition from periodic periodons to localised solitons.
+Probabilistic analysis identifies a universal switching line separating dynamical regimes and uncovers a first-order periodon-soliton phase transition with a hysteresis loop.
+The conserved contact potential emerges as the key geometric quantity governing pattern formation in dissipative media, analogous to energy in conservative systems.